yalue/onnxruntime_go/README.md

     accelerated execution providers, so CUDA-related tests will always be skipped if you use the default libraries in this repo.

- 2. Many systems, including AMD64 and i386 Linux, and ARM64 or x86 osx, do not
-    have shared libraries included in `test_data/` in the first place.
-(At least for now.)
+ 2. Many systems, including AMD64 and i386 Linux, and x86 osx, do not currently have shared libraries included in `test_data/` in the first place.
+(I would like to keep this directory, and the overall repo, smaller by keeping the number of shared libraries small.)

 If these or other reasons apply to you, the test code will check the `ONNXRUNTIME_SHARED_LIBRARY_PATH` environment variable before attempting to